How do I schedule a tour and/or program?

 What time should I arrive at the Autry?

 Please plan to arrive at least 30 minutes prior to your scheduled program to check in and pay for your tour.
-Most programs begin promptly at 10:00 a.m., 11:15 a.m., and 1:00 p.m., and each lasts approximately 55 minutes.
-Programs that begin after 10:00 a.m. due to late arrival will not extend beyond their originally scheduled time.
+Most programs begin promptly at 10:00 a.m., 11:15 a.m., and 1:00 p.m. and each lasts approximately 55 minutes.
+Please note that we cannot extend the completion time of our programs to accommodate late arrivals.

 Where can we eat lunch?